 "While the legal implications of using social media information during the hiring process have yet to be finalized, employees should follow basic etiquette when it comes to combing through cyber space," says Riccione.
 "Although it may seem like a handy way to learn more information about the candidate, it could backfire.
 For example, if an employer decides to reject a candidate after learning about federally protected statuses such as race, gender and disability, there's a possibility the company could face a discrimination lawsuit."

-Riccione adds that while states such as Maryland have taken the lead by placing restrictions on employers, there are a few basic guidelines all employers should follow:
+Riccione adds that while states such as Maryland, Wisconsin and several other states have taken the lead by placing restrictions on employers, there are a few basic guidelines all employers should follow:

 - Consider unblocked postings, photographs or comments that would affect their ability to fill the job position as fair game.

 - Give the applicant a chance to explain or dispute detrimental information that is found on social media sites.